Is acupuncture safe?

 How many treatments will I need?

 Each patient is different.
 The initial phase of the treatment plan is usually between 4-10 visits.
 The length of treatment depends on how long the condition has been present and how quickly the patient responds to treatment.
-Generally if a condition is more acute, patients respond faster than if it’s been a chronic condition.
+Generally if a condition is more acute, patients respond faster than if it has been a chronic condition.

 Do you take Insurance?